-A. PFE Workshops/Parent Nights based on curriculum (Math, Reading, Science, STEAM, Bingo for Books), B. August-May (two hours each/approximately 5 per school), C. Parents gain knowledge of strategies to use in strengthening their child's math, reading, science, technology, and art skills; the state's academic standards; and state and local assessments.
+A. List each specific activity.
+B. Provide the frequency and duration of each activity.
+C. Detail how current evidence-based research indicat4ed the activity(ies) would be effective, or likely be effective, in improving student achievement.
+D. What method(s) were used to evaluate the implementation & effectiveness of the activity(ies) listed and how often did this evaluation occur?
+PFE Workshops/Parent Nights based on curriculum (Math, Reading, Science, STEAM, Bingo for Books) August-May (two hours each/approximately 5 per school) Parents gain knowledge of strategies to use in strengthening their child's math, reading, science, technology, and art skills; the state's academic standards; and state and local assessments.
 Supports parents by building their capacity to help their child at home.
-According to School, Family, and Community Partnerships: Your Handbook for Action by Joyce L. Epstein and Associates "School-community partnerships focused on academic subjects have been shown to enhance students' attitudes toward and efforts in these subjects, as well as the attitudes of teachers and parents," D. At the end of each PFE Workshop/Parent Night, parents are asked to complete a survey to determine the effectiveness of the event in meeting its anticipated goal.
+According to School, Family, and Community Partnerships: Your Handbook for Action by Joyce L. Epstein and Associates "School-community partnerships focused on academic subjects have been shown to enhance students' attitudes toward and efforts in these subjects, as well as the attitudes of teachers and parents."
+At the end of each PFE Workshop/Parent Night, parents are asked to complete a survey to determine the effectiveness of the event in meeting its anticipated goal.
 Parents provide comments and feedback, which is then reviewed at upcoming SAC Meetings.
 This information is used to evaluate the implementation and effectiveness of the activity.
 The surveys occur after each parent function.
 The SAC Meetings occur once per month.